 Contrary to what the rest of Australia, and the world, might believe – Brisbane is anything but boring.
 In fact, the cocktail bars and clubs here are truly some of the most inventive, energetic and fun we have ever experienced – plus there is a steady stream of theme nights, drag performances, leather and fetish events and more to keep you on your toes.

-Most venues are located in CBD area and Fortitude Valley, which is filled with bustling restaurants and nightclub – but a few are more far-flung in the inner and outer suburbs which could be fun to explore if you have more than a few nights in town.
+Most venues are located in the CBD area and Fortitude Valley, which is filled with bustling restaurants and nightclubs – but a few are more far-flung in the inner and outer suburbs which could be fun to explore if you have more than a few nights in town.

 There are a lot of other things to love in Gay Brisbane, but trust us when we say a trip to Brisbane would not be complete without sampling the city’s pulsing gay party scene…